 Data Practices Complaints

-Individuals may file a Data Practices complaint with OAH if a Minnesota government entity refuses access to public government data under the Government Data Practices Act.
-The Government Data Practices Act provides that all government data are public unless a state or federal law says the data are not public.
-"Government data" means all recorded information a government entity has, including paper, email, DVDs, photographs, and other forms of data.
-The Government Data Practices Act also says that government agencies must keep all data in a way that makes it easy for members of the public to access it.
+Any person may file a Data Practices complaint with CAH to compel compliance with the Act.
+The Act provides that all state government data are public unless a state or federal law says the data are not public.
+"Government data" means all recorded information a government entity has, regardless of form or method of storage.
+The Act also says that government agencies must keep all data in a way that makes it easy for members of the public to access it.

 Complaint filing